Intermediate-mass fragments from fission and multifragmentation in the spallation of 136Xe: Experimental overview

-In a more recent measurement at the FRagment Separator, the same inclusive experimental approach previously used for iron, was followed to measure the system $^{136}$Xe~+~hydrogen at 1 GeV per nucleon~\cite{Napolitani07}. $^{136}$Xe is the stable nucleus with the largest neutron excess $N-Z$ among the nuclei below the Businaro-Gallone point~\cite{Businaro55a,Businaro55b}, where the saddle point becomes unstable to asymmetric splits.
+In a more recent measurement at the FRagment Separator, the same inclusive experimental approach, previously used for iron, was followed to measure the system $^{136}$Xe~+~hydrogen at 1 GeV per nucleon~\cite{Napolitani07}. $^{136}$Xe is the stable nucleus with the largest neutron excess $N-Z$ among the nuclei below the Businaro-Gallone point~\cite{Businaro55a,Businaro55b}, where the saddle point becomes unstable to asymmetric splits.
 Binary decay should result in the production of neutron-rich intermediate-mass fragments.
 A large feeding of evaporation-fission decays should result from the range of excitation energies explored by this system.
-To corroborate our expectations, fig.~\ref{fig1} presents a calculation within the intranuclear exciton-cascade model~\cite{Gudima83} of the excitation distribution, which extends to large values: a remarkable fraction of the production extends to excitation energies exceeding 3 MeV per nucleon.
-According to the large amount of theoretical and experimental results, the transition towards multifragmentation is expected above this value and, again, similarly to fission, it should become manifest in the formation of neutron-rich intermediate-mass fragments.
-For this reason, measurements of production cross sections alone (and in particular the observables related to the neutron enrichment), uncorrelated to the measurement of kinematic observables are neither adapted for probing the initial excitation process nor for selecting the exit channel in such kind of systems.
-Additional information on the reaction mechanism is necessary and it can be deduced either from complete correlations in exclusive experiments or, as we illustrate in the present work, from high-resolution velocity spectra of fragments in an inclusive experiment.
+To corroborate our expectations, we calculate the excitation-energy distribution of the warm system excluding any cooling mechanism.
+As a rather general example for this kind of calculation, we employ the intranuclear exciton-cascade model of ref.~\cite{Gudima83}.
+In fig.~\ref{fig1}, the excitation-energy distribution obtained for the warm system is shown, and it should be remarked that its range exceeds 3 MeV per nucleon.
+According to the large amount of theoretical and experimental results~\cite{WCI}, the transition towards multifragmentation is expected above this value and, similarly to fission, it should also manifest in the formation of neutron-rich intermediate-mass fragments.
+Since the reaction products from these two different channels feed the same region of the nuclear chart, isotopic cross sections alone are an insufficient information for studying the reaction mechanism.
+Two experimental strategies, based on coupling production and kinematics observables, are suited for this purpose.
+One is the exclusive strategy: its state of the art is the coupling of a $4\pi$-detector with a spectrometer (at Fermi and lower energies: see ref.~\cite{Chbihi07}) for probing both the initial excitation process and the excitation channel; in this case the isotopic identification is however limited to very small charges.
+The second strategy followed in the present work is the inclusive measurement of high-resolution velocity spectra of the entire distribution of fragments larger than alpha particles, identified in mass and charge; in this case a mayor limitation is the absence of event-by-event observables like correlations and the excitation.